EpicurianCoder/microtips/README.md

   - Check your HTTPS response to check errors
   - Verify the Bearer Token did not fail
   - Contact me via pickardc@oregonstate.edu / canvas

+Alternatively Ricardo has been provided access to the Repository and can clone it and run it locally.

+This can be done:

+- With the use of an .env file containing the Gemini API key:
+  - This will refresh the list of responses and continually provide new responses each time the API is called
+- Without the use of an .env file containing the Gemini API key:
+  - This will cycle through a list of ten provided responses, and will not fail despite not making successful Gemini API calls.

 ## 📎 Assumptions & Notes